 Printing at Funk Library costs $0.10 per page for Black and White printing, $0.30 per page for Color printing.
 UIUC students, faculty, or staff can charge print jobs to their university accounts.
 All users have the option to pay cash, but will have to pay and pick-up printouts at the Undergraduate Library's Circulation desk.

 If you do not have a university account or do not want to be charged that way, anyone may set up a prepaid account.
 You can sign up for a prepaid account right now.

 Here are instructions on how to charge against a department Banner/FOAPL account on an ongoing basis.

 Click here to know how to request a refund for a print job that did not work correctly.

-There is one scanner available for public use at the Funk Library.
-It is on the second floor, near the CPLA Reference collection.
+There are two scanners on the second floor of the Funk Library.
+One of them is available for public use.
 There are instructions posted on the scanner for how to operate the scanner and use Adobe Acrobat to create PDFs and other types of image files from your scanned documents.

 There are no public fax machines in any of the campus libraries.
 Campus Printing does offer faxing services, and Champaign Public Library has a fee-based public fax machine.
 There are also online faxing services.

 None of the campus libraries offer lamination services.
-Campus Printing offers lamination, as do FedEx Office and other copy shops.
+Document Services offers lamination, as do FedEx Office and other copy shops.